 - To boost your memory, drink 200 mg. of coffee within 30 minutes before a meeting or right after it

-Based on report published on the 27th of January 2010 edition of the Journal of the International Society of Sports Nutrition, drinking caffeine 15-30 minutes before a workout, will improve your performance.
+Based on a report published on the 27th of January 2010 edition of the Journal of the International Society of Sports Nutrition, drinking caffeine 15-30 minutes before a workout will improve your performance.

 It will boost endurance, muscle strength, and let you work out harder and longer.
 That's how good is coffee!